-Into hospitals such as the one above, cold and wet, Edith and her fellow Sisters were provided men in excruciating pain.
-Some had ingested chlorine gas, which burned their lungs inside out, whilst others had numerous machine gun wounds on a single limb.
-In a constant, desperate struggle, Edith amputated limbs, pulled out bullets, splinted limbs, and saved lives.
-Without her contribution, the Somme would be remembered as even deadlier than it turned out to be.
+Into hospitals such as the one above, cold and wet, Edith and her fellow Sisters cared for men in excruciating pain.
+Some had inhaled chlorine gas, which burned their lungs, whilst others had numerous machine gun wounds on a single limb.
+In a constant, desperate struggle, Doctors amputated limbs, pulled out bullets, splinted limbs, and saved lives.
+Without their contribution, the Somme would be remembered as even deadlier than it turned out to be.

-The equipment available at the major battles of WW1, for Nurses and soldiers, was often terrible.
-Sisters such as Edith were provided with tools like those above, then expected to operate on men with trench foot in icy, muddy tents.
-Every single life saved was done so in these conditions at these battles, and is a true testament to the courage and skill of Sisters such as Edith.
+The equipment available at the major battles of WW1, for Doctors and soldiers, was often terrible.
+Doctors were provided with tools like those above, then expected to operate on men with trench foot in icy, muddy tents.
+Every single life saved was done so in these conditions at these battlefield and is a true testament to the courage and skill of the medical staff.

-As the different conflicts that took place at Passchendaele increased in size and scale, the Nurses waiting behind the trenches were provided with men in worse and worse conditions.
+As the different conflicts that took place at Passchendaele increased in size and scale, the nurses behind the trenches were delivered men in worse and worse conditions.
 From the mud that covered everything, to the driving rain, to the rats running free, disease and illness ravaged the soldiers.
 New Zealand's darkest day dawned on the 12th of October, with close to 4000 Kiwi's falling in the following six days.
-This terrible number would be far greater without Edith McLeod and her fellow sisters, removing bullets from those still breathing and cleaning the wounds of those injured.
+This terrible number would be far greater without the tireless efforts of the medical staff, removing bullets from those still breathing and cleaning the wounds of the injured.

 Without the support of these brave women, the death toll at Passchendaele would be far, far greater than it was.

 Edith, after surviving the horrors of the Somme and Passchendaele, returned to New Zealand in 1918 at the war's conclusion.
-Yet on the boat she returned on, close to half of those who departed were absent, lying in the Belgian mud or a lonely French stream.
+Yet on the boat she returned on, many were absent that had embarked for Europe in the years prior.

 The impact this had on New Zealand, and especially its smaller towns, was seismic.
 Families were ripped apart, and many communities, such as Masterton, were left a shadow of what they were in 1914.
 It is painful to consider, but over a third of those young children standing on the Peace float in the left picture would be without a father or grandfather.